Kyle Lee

 Kyle Lee (born 23 February 2002) is an Australian open water swimmer.
 At the 2022 World Aquatics Championships, he placed fifth in the 25 kilometre open water swim and eighth in the 5 kilometre open water swim.
 As part of the 2022 Marathon Swim World Series, he won two silver medals in the 4×1500 metre open water team relay.
 He is the 2022 Rottnest Channel Swim winner.

 Background

-Lee emigrated with his parents and sister from Zimbabwe to Australind, Western Australia, Australia when he was six years old, at which time he started club swimming as a way to integrate into the new community.
+Lee emigrated with his parents and sister from Zimbabwe to Australind, Western Australia when he was six years old, at which time he started club swimming as a way to integrate into the new community.
 After completing his pre-university education, he moved to Perth to attend university and train with North Coast Swimming Club under the guidance of coach Ian Mills.
 He currently attends the University of Western Australia where he is pursuing a Bachelor's degree in commerce.
 As part of his weekly training routine volume, he completes approximately 60 to 70 kilometers in the water.